gyliu513/magnum/specs/open-dcos.rst

 Dependencies
 ============

-1. This blue print will focus on running on Open DC/OS in CentOS 7.1.
+1. This blueprint will focus on running on Open DC/OS in CentOS 7.2.

 2. Depend on blueprint